TheAcharya/MarkerData-Website/docs/User Guide/General.md

 	- **Notion (No Upload)**
 	- **Airtable (No Upload)**
 - Database Profiles (Upload)
-	- When you create a [Database Profile](/user-guide/databases), you will see them listed here.
+	- When users create a [Database Profile](/user-guide/databases), they will be listed here.

 ### Enable Subframes